Florida, Texas, and many of the Gulf and Atlantic states have a lot of homes using solar panels. These are also states that see hurricanes too often.

 After the hurricane has passed and you and your family are safe, you should check your home for any damages, including checking your solar power system to make sure everything is working correctly.

-- If you took a picture of your solar panels before the storm, you can do a brief comparison to evaluate the state of your solar panels after it.
+- If you took a picture of your solar panels before the storm, compare the state of your solar panels after it.
 However, you should only do this if you can do so without climbing on your roof.
 Climbing on a steep or slippery roof can be very dangerous after a hurricane.

-- Next, you will want to call your solar panel company and schedule a time for them to come out and inspect your solar power system.
-They can inspect your wiring, panels, mounting, solar battery storage (if you have it), and any related hardware to make sure everything is still working and free of storm damage.
+- Next, you will want to call your solar panel company and schedule a time for them to inspect your solar system.
+They can inspect your wiring, panels, mounting, battery storage, and any related hardware to make sure everything is still working and free of storm damage.

 - If your panels or other parts of your home were damaged, file an insurance claim as soon as possible to begin the process of getting that damage repaired.

-- If you have solar batteries and they weren’t damaged by the storm, you can use the saved-up electricity to help power your home until the electricity comes back on in your neighborhood and the power outage is over.
+- If you have solar batteries and they weren’t damaged by the storm, you can use the saved-up electricity to power your home until the electricity comes back on.

-If you live in an area that is at risk of hurricanes, rest assured that solar panel systems are created at a certain level of quality, and are designed to stand up to heavy winds and other extreme weather.
-It's important to get a professional solar company to install your solar panels because they know what they need to do to ensure they will hold up to all weather conditions.
+If you live in an area at risk of hurricanes, rest assured that solar panel systems are designed to stand up to heavy winds and other extreme weather.
+It's important to get a professional solar company to install your solar panels because they know what to do to make it more likely they hold up to all weather conditions.

 - Follow building codes